Path-Restore: Learning Network Path Selection for Image Restoration: Experiments

 \textbf{Quantitative Results.} The quantitative results are shown in Table~\ref{tab:mix_results}.
 The results on 63$\times$63 sub-images show that Path-Restore achieves a slightly better performance compared with RL-Restore.
 While testing on large images with 2K resolution, our method shows more apparent gain (0.2 dB higher) than RL-Restore-re and RL-Restore-im with just a tiny increase in computational complexity (FLOPs).
 The CPU runtime of RL-Restore-re, RL-Restore-im and Path-Restore are 1.34s, 1.09s and 0.954s, respectively.
 These results show that Path-Restore runs faster than RL-Restore in practice.
 The reason is that RL-Restore needs extra time to switch among different models while this overhead is not needed in the unified framework -- Path-Restore.

 \textbf{Qualitative Results.} As shown in Figure~\ref{fig:image_rl-restore}, RL-Restore-re tends to produce inconsistent boundaries and appearance between adjacent 63$\times$63 regions, as each region may be processed by entirely different models.
 RL-Restore-im fails to address severe noise or blur in some regions because only a single toolchain can be selected for the whole image.
-On the contrary, thanks to the dynamic blocks in a unified network, Path-Restore can not only remove the distortions in different regions but also yield spatially consistent results.
+On the contrary, thanks to the dynamic blocks in a unified network, Path-Restore not only removes the distortions in different regions but also yields spatially consistent results.